Fleckism/SecurityPlus/SecurityPlus/10C SIEM  security information and event management.md

----
-tags: [OIR, A_D, Implementation,section]
----
 # EXAM OBJECTIVES COVERED
-**security information and event management** [[SIEM]] 1.7 Summarize the techniques used in security assessments
+**security information and event management** [[SIEM]] 1.7 Summarize the techniques used in [[[[security assesment]]s]]

-3.3 Given a scenario, implement secure network designs
+3.3 Given a scenario, #Implementation  secure network designs #A_D
+#Ops

-4.1 Given a scenario, use the appropriate tool to assess organizational security
+4.1 Given a scenario, use the appropriate #tool to assess organizational security

 There are many types of [[security control]]s that can be deployed to protect networks, hosts, and data.
 One thing that all these controls have in common is that they generate log data and alerts.
 Reviewing this output is one of the principal challenges in information security management.
 As a security professional, you must be able to describe, install, and configure systems to manage logging and events.
 # MONITORING SERVICES

-Security assessments and incident response both require real-time monitoring of host and network status indicators plus audit information.
+[[security assesment]]s and incident response both require real-time monitoring of host and network status indicators plus audit information.

 ### Packet Capture